OpenEducationAnalytics/OpenEducationAnalytics/modules/Canvas_Data/docs/Setup.md

 - Wait for the deployment to finish.
 This may take ~10 minutes.
 - Navigate to your Azure Portal and search for the resource group name you specified.
 Within the resource group you should see the Azure function, storage account and app insights instance.
 - Open the function app and confirm you can see a list of functions under the 'Functions' blade.
 - Open the 'App Keys' blade and create a new host key titled OEA.
-Make note of the key value - this will ne beeded to setup the linked service in Synapse.
+Make note of the key value - this will be needed to setup the linked service in Synapse.

 # Give the Function access to your Data Lake
 The Azure Function deployed above requires read/write access to the stage1np/CanvasData folder and execute to the root of the stage1np container.